Fannie Kauffman: Career

+Personal life

 Kauffman married three times, with each marriage ending in divorce.
 She had four sons and a daughter during her three marriages.
-Her eldest sons, actor Humberto Elizondo and David, were born during her first marriage to Mexican diplomat, Humberto Elizondo Alardine.
+Her eldest sons, actor Humberto Elizondo and David, were born during her first marriage to Mexican diplomat Humberto Elizondo Alardine.
 Her two other sons from her second marriage, Moisés and Abraham, died in separate accidents during the 1980s.

 Kauffman retired from acting and comedy when she was 72 years old.
 She explained that she realized she was tired while waiting to go on stage for a performance in New York City.
-She claimed that she decided to retire on the same day of that particular New York performance.
-Kauffman also came to believe that audiences no longer laughed at her jokes as they once did earlier in her career.
+She claimed that she decided to retire that day.
+Kauffman also came to believe that audiences no longer laughed at her jokes as they once did.

 Fannie Kauffman died in the early morning of February 21, 2009, of natural causes at a hospital in Mexico City at the age of 84.
 Kauffman had been named a recipient of the 2008 Golden Ariel, the highest award in the Mexican film industry, shortly before her death.
 She was awarded the Ariel Award posthumously.
 She was survived by three of her five children, including Mexican actor, Humberto Elizondo.